 A student may submit a maximum of three appeals.
-If a student is dismissed for behavior reasons and the first appeal is denied, subsequent appeals will only be considered following a two-year waiting period.
+If a student is dismissed for behavioral reasons and the first appeal is denied, subsequent appeals will only be considered following a one-year waiting period.
+For more information, please contact admissions@gia.edu.